Author Archives: Jacqueline Stamper

 Please remember in your prayers:

-Those who are sick: Youngblood McCray, Ernie Wilson, Stephen Gardner, Thomas Platt, Yan Connell, David Foster, Susanna Michaelis, Juliann Dougherty, Lucas Calvert, Ron Holmes, Ella Patterson, Ann Boss, Geoffrey Heywood – that God’s healing, wholeness and peace are with them.
+Those who are sick: Youngblood McCray, Thomas Platt, Yan Connell, David Foster, Lucas Calvert, Ron Holmes, Ann Boss, Geoffrey Heywood, Sheila Parsons, Christine McCrann, Richard Jones, Revd Kaarina, Liz Hilton, Marlene Phillip. – that God’s healing, wholeness and peace are with them.

-Those who have died recently: Winifred Tyson, Ronald Stamper – May they rest in peace and rise in glory.
+Those who have died recently: Lindsay Benson, Anne Hull, Rev’d Ken Clapham – may they rest in peace and rise in glory.

 In our parish, we ask God to bless and provide for: